wyatt-feng/CS305-23S-Assignment1/README.md

 ## CHANGELOG

 **Mar.
+23, 2023**:
+1. Instructions on how to let Wireshark decode the packets.

+**Mar.
 22, 2023**:
 1. Add instructions for user privilege control to allow anonymous writes.
 2. Delete from Task 2 "Client down" because it needs transport layer operations.